Installing Git (FREE ALL)

 To install Git on macOS:

-Open a terminal and install the XCode Command Line Tools:
+Open a terminal and install Xcode Command Line Tools:

 Install Homebrew according to the official Homebrew installation instructions.